 Loretta Riordan BA(Hons), MBACP (Snr Accred)

-I'm a BACP Senior Accredited Counsellor/Psychotherapist with 25 years' full-time experience, and have worked successfully with hundreds of clients, seeing individuals, couples and groups.
-I was employed by the NHS from 1993-2008 in several senior posts, delivering long-term as well as brief time-limited therapy (specialising in Trauma and Sexual Abuse), and maintaining a special interest in Depression.
+I'm a BACP Senior Accredited Counsellor/Psychotherapist with over 25 years' full-time experience, and have worked successfully with hundreds of clients, seeing individuals, couples and groups.
+I was employed by the NHS from 1993-2008 in several senior posts, delivering long-term and brief time-limited therapy (specialising in Trauma and Sexual Abuse), and maintaining a particular interest in Depression.

 If you've never had therapy before, finding the right practitioner can be a baffling procedure.
-Professional qualifications and experience are extremely important, but most crucial of all is the quality of the therapeutic relationship.
-I see therapy as a dynamic, collaborative process where the client feels comfortable with and confident in the therapist, so that difficult subjects can be explored in safety and freedom.
-For me, this means cultivating a unique working partnership with each individual client, and I obtain enormous job satisfaction from using that partnership to help clients turn their lives around.
+Professional qualifications and experience are naturally very important, but most crucial of all is the quality of the therapeutic relationship between therapist and client.
+For me, therapy should be a collaborative, dynamic process where the client feels comfortable with and confident in the therapist, so that difficult subjects can be explored in safety and freedom.
+This means cultivating a unique working partnership with each individual client, and I get enormous job satisfaction from using that partnership to help clients turn their lives around.

-I have worked extensively with people from the creative arts field - musicians, artists, actors, writers and directors struggling with professional confidence, reliance on alcohol, depression, and relationship problems.
-I also work with Health Professionals from across the entire spectrum of care and clinical work.
+I have always worked extensively with people from the creative arts field - musicians, artists, actors, writers and directors struggling with professional confidence, reliance on alcohol, depression, and relationship problems.
+I also see many Health Professionals, from across the entire spectrum of care and clinical work.
 Having been an NHS practitioner for fifteen years, I know how comparatively poor we can often be at taking enough care of ourselves whilst looking after others.
 I have also worked with young adults in an educational setting (Eastbourne College), and for The Priory (Hove), with adult inpatient and day clients.

 Training, qualifications & experience